sensu/sensu-docs/content/sensu-go/5.21/reference/assets.md

 When you download and install an asset, the asset's local path on disk is exposed to asset consumers via environment variables.
 This allows you to retrieve the asset's path from a check, hook, handler, or mutator either as an environment variable or from a check or hook using a custom function for token substitution, `assetPath`.

-For example, if you included a configuration file in the `include` directory of the asset [`sensu-plugins-windows`][4], you can reference the asset from your handler in either of these ways:
+For example, if you included a configuration file in the `include` directory of the asset [`sensu-plugins-windows`][4], you can reference the asset from your check in either of these ways:

 - `$SENSU_PLUGINS_WINDOWS/include/config.yaml`
 - `${{assetPath "sensu-plugins-windows"}}/include/config.yaml`